xuorig/graphql-active_record_batcher/README.md

 # Graphql::ActiveRecordBatcher

-`GraphQL::ActiveRecordBatcher` is a toolkit to batch record loading as well as preload active record association during GraphQL Execution.
+`GraphQL::ActiveRecordBatcher` is a toolkit to batch record loading as well as preload ActiveRecord association durings GraphQL Execution.

-It is meant to be use with the `graphql` gem and uses `graphql-batch` under the hood to preload and batch external calls.
+It is meant to be used with the `graphql` gem and uses `graphql-batch` under the hood to preload and batch calls to your database.

 ## Installation